 3.1 Functional and presentation currency The financial statements have been presented in Zimbabwe Dollars ('ZWL'), being the functional and presentation currency.
-The group had been using United States Dollars ('USD') as its presentation and functional currency since 2009 until the 22nd of February 2019, when Statutory Instrument ('SI') 33 of 2019 was issued as an amendment to the Reserve Bank of Zimbabwe Act (Chapter 22:15) which introduced a local currency.
+The group had been using United States Dollars ('USD') as its presentation and functional currency since 2009 until the 22nd of February 2019, when Statutory Instrument ('SI') 33 of 2019 was functional currency since 2009 until the 22nd of February 2019, when Statutory Instrument ('SI') 33 of 2019 was ssued as an amendment to the Reserve Bank of Zimbabwe Act (Chapter 22:15) which introduced a local currency

 The authorities formally changed the country's functional currency with effect from 22 February 2019 and the group only concluded the necessary system configurations on 31 March 2019.
-The group maintained amounts prior to the configuration date at an exchange rate of 1USD:1ZWL.
-On date the of configuration, foreign currency balances were converted at a rate of 1USD:2.5ZW.
+The group maintained amounts prior to the configuration date at an exchange rate of 1USD:12WL.
+On date the of configuration, foreign currency balances were converted at a rate of 1USD:2.5ZWL.
 Subsequently, foreign currency amounts were translated on a daily basis using the interbank rates as published by the RBZ and all local transactions were now being conducted in local currency.

-3.2 Hyperinflation
+3 2 Hyperinflation

 On 11 October 2019, the Public Accountants and Auditors Board ("PAAB") issued a pronouncement on the application of IAS 29.
-The pronouncement requires the entities operating in Zimbaby . ve with financial pe ending on or after 1 July 2019, prepare and present financial statements in-line with the requirements of IAS 29
+The pronouncement requires the entities operating in Zimbabwe with financial periods ending on or after 1 July 2019, prepare and present financial statements in-line with the requirements of IAS 29.
 The management has made appropriate adjustments to reflect the changes in the general purchasing power on the Zimbabwe dollar and for the purposes of fair presentation in accordance to IAS 29, these changes have been made on the historical cost financial information.
 Various assumptions have been made, with the significant assumption being use of consumer price indices ("CPI"), for the various years.
 This was due to the limitation of data available resulting in default to the CPI.
 The source of the price indices used was the Reserve Bank of Zimbabwe website.
-Below are the indices and adjustment factors used up to December 2021.
+Below are the indices and adjustment factors used up to December 2022.

 Year end INDICIES FACTOR

-CPI as at 31 December 2018 551.63 7.21
+CPI as at 31 December 2020 2474.51 5.53

-CPI as at 31 December 2020 2474.51 1.61
+CPI as at 31 December 2021 3977.46 3.44

-CPI as at 31 December 2021 3977.46 1.00
+CPI as at 31 December 2022 13672.91 1.00

-Average CPI average for 2020 1579.09
+Average CPI average for 2021 3135.23